GoZaddy/GoZaddy/README.md

 ### Hi there, I'm Faruq! 👋
-- 🌱 I’m currently learning Flutter, Dart and Go.
+- 🌱 I’m currently learning Python and Go.
-- 💬 Ask me about Flutter, Dart, Go and React.
-Will answer to the best of my knowledge.
 - 📫 How to reach me: [Twitter](https://twitter.com/faruqyusuffG)
 - ⚡ Fun fact: I am looking a new Github username!